ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

             from os import environ
             VALIDATION_STRICTNESS = environ.get("VALIDATION_STRICTNESS", "2")

-   * Changing the value: User can change the value by running below command with a different value.
+   * Changing the value: User can change the value by running below command with a different value from CLI.

       .. code::